AztecProtocol/aztec-packages/docs/docs/aztec/concepts/storage/partial_notes.md

 \text{amount}*G_{amount} + \text{address}*G_{address} + \text{randomness}*G_{randomness} + \text{slot}*G_{slot}
 $$

-Suppose Alice is willing to pay up to a set amount in bananas for her transaction.
+Suppose Alice is willing to pay up to a set amount in stablecoins for her transaction.
 (Note, this amount gets passed into public so that when `transaction_fee` is known the FPC can verify that it isn't losing money.
 Wallets are expected to choose common values here, e.g. powers of 10).

-Then we can subtract the set amount from Alice's balance of private bananas, and create a point in private like:
+Then we can subtract the set amount from Alice's balance of private stablecoins, and create a point in private like:

 $$
 P_a' := \text{alice address}*G_{address} + \text{rand}_a*G_{randomness} + \text{Alice note slot}*G_{slot}